ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 ## Enable developer options

-On the phone open `Settings` > `Over this phone` and tap on "Build-Number" until "Developer options enabled" is shown.
+On the phone open `Settings` > `About phone`.

+Tap the Build Number seven times until you see the message "You are now a developer!".

 ## Enable ADB